 So getting into cliques and having a regular partner is hard and tiring.
 When I got a good local one, we eventually started dating and when things turned sour we didn’t climb together any more.
 I looked for other girls but although I found some strong ones on rock, I found none with enough skills to do interesting alpinism (lost count of how many times I declined taking newbies to the Cosmiques Arete, even if they paid for my lift), and honestly, it comes a point when you need that adrenaline in the veins that only comes from climbing hard routes, and you don’t have patience for doing easy stuff any more.

 So it has been a good option to use the partner finder book in the OHM, and some internet forums.
-Usually these places yield people that are really psyched to climb, with good experience, that eternal “traveller” vibe and close to zero pickiness and ego, as well as contacts in other parts of the world for climbing.
+Usually these places yield people that are really psyched to climb, with good experience, that eternal “traveler” vibe and close to zero pickiness and ego, as well as contacts in other parts of the world for climbing.
 I also joined some other “lost” people from different nationalities other than french/brits/spaniards.
-I would eventually run into a Yankee here and there, and as usual they’be laid back, amicable and strong and humble climbers (theory proved right once again).
+I would eventually run into a Yankee here and there, and as usual they’d laid back, amicable and strong and humble climbers (theory proved right once again).
 I finally understood some stereotypes and impressions – good and bad – I had of European climbers, from running into them during my trips around the world.
 I’ll leave still believing that I just have not met quite the right crowd, alpinism wise.
 And I seriously believe that, no kidding.
 Still it is quite sad that in a place like Chamonix so many people have such a hard time to find partners to simply go out and climb (thank goodness South America is the total opposite).

 So this is all to say that in no other place I had so much difficulty in finding partners.
 Actually let me correct this sentence, Chamonix has been the only place I had difficulty in finding partners.
 So beware that if you decide to come here to make a living, the reality will be far from what is advertised, in every aspect.